 What is going on in the world?
-Is all this fighting the “normal” condition of human life?
-What is the solution, and is there a hope on the horizon for an end to it all—an end that the world can actually look forward to, rather than the all-too-real possibility of nuclear or biological disaster?
+Is all this fighting the "normal" condition of human life?
+What is the solution, and is there hope on the horizon for an end to it all—an end that the world can actually look forward to, rather than the all-too-real possibility of nuclear or biological disaster?

 The Apostle James was inspired to admonish an audience living in a similar age of violence, and his warnings were clear and sharp: violence and war are the results of wrong desire, and wrong motives (James 4:1).
 We are warned that our own hearts deceive us, from individuals to mighty empires (Jeremiah 17:9), and sadly enough it is all too often true that our greatest wars are covered by the greatest excuses.
 At the same time, however, we know that God sees through even the best of human reasoning, because He alone knows our hearts (Jeremiah 17:10).
 The prophet Isaiah was inspired anciently to write what even the great "man-of-war" Douglas MacArthur was able to recognize in recent history, that the "way of peace" is not known to man (Isaiah 59:8).

-God knows that the way of peace is not through the governments of this age, their policies, or the revolutions and philosophies of men.
+God knows that the way of peace is not through the governments of this age, their policies, nor through the revolutions and philosophies of men.
 No matter the cause, no matter how noble or desperate the reasons, all that we do only adds volumes to an encyclopedic history of violence.
 Questions of right and wrong are lost in the reciprocal shedding of blood.
 We need something greater than human beings can provide for themselves.
-That is why God long ago set in motion a great plan to redeem mankind from the works of war and strife, and to bring about a time of divine rule on this earth, under Jesus Christ and the resurrected saints,when planet Earth will finally learn the ways of peace, not war.
-Then, the whole world will receive God’s promise of rest (Hebrews 4:1).
+That is why God long ago set in motion a great plan to redeem mankind from the works of war and strife, and to bring about a time of divine rule on this earth, under Jesus Christ and the resurrected saints, when planet Earth will finally learn the ways of peace, not war.
+Then, the whole world will receive God's promise of rest (Hebrews 4:1).